Sonwabise07/Laundromat-Booking-System/README.md

 ## Overview

 This project is a successful prototype of a comprehensive laundromat management system.
 As a key developer and analyst on the team, my role involved translating business needs into a functional application.
-The platform enables customers to book laundry services, process secure online payments, and receive real-time notifications about their service status.
+The platform enables customers to book laundry services, process secure online payments, make reviews on your experience.
 ## Key Features & Functionalities

 - **User Authentication:** Secure user registration and login system.